overturetool/overturetool.github.io/_netmeetings/Net-Meeting-118.md

 A list of actions can here found [here](https://github.com/overturetool/overturetool.github.io/issues?q=is%3Aissue+is%3Aopen+label%3A%22action+net-meeting%22)

+No progress.

 ## Overture Language Board Status

-The following people were running for election:
+The following people were standing for election:

 * Peter W. V. Tran-Jørgensen
 * Luís Diogo Couto